 B.Arch Thesis as for as possible should be socially relevant and attempt to improve existing Design standards in buildings.
 B.Arch. thesis work will be carried out individually by the students.
 The internal assessment for 50% of the marks will be done by a thesis review committee, comprising of a renowned practicing architects Panel, the Head of institution and the guide at least once in a month to monitor the progress.
 At the completion of a Thesis the student will submit a Thesis report, the presentation drawings and models, which will be evaluated by Two numbers of duly appointed examiner(s) for Two Days.
-The evaluation will be based on a viva voce examination of the project at the end of the student on the basis of the total marks obtained by him/her out of 100.
+The evaluation will be based on a viva voce examination of the project at the end of the semester for the remaining 50% of the marks.
+The grade will be awarded to the student on the basis of the total marks obtained by him/her out of 100.